Shark Diving, Kiwi Spotting, Fishing, Hunting, Hiking…

 Another less strenuous but unique activity on Stewart Island is a Kiwi Spotting Tour.

-Getting to see one in the wild a fantastic and thrilling experience you may be lucky to simply stumble upon one while out walking? but taking a Kiwi spotting tour offers you the best chance to catch a glimpse of these amazing flightless birds.
+Getting to see one in the wild a fantastic and thrilling experience you may be lucky to simply stumble upon one while out walking? but taking a Kiwi spotting tour offers you the best chance to encounter these amazing birds.

-Stewart Island offers an unique experience – even non-divers have the opportunity to get up close and personal with these amazing deep sea predators – when you are alone in that shark cage the realisation will most likely hit you – we as humans, are not at the top of the food chain after all?
+Alone in that shark cage, the realisation will most likely hit you – we as humans, are not at the top of the food chain after all?

 Video – Swim With Sharks